fg-research/website/blog/product/posts/lstm-fcn-ecg-classification.rst

     # move the class labels to the first column
     training_dataset = pd.concat([training_dataset.iloc[:, -1:], training_dataset.iloc[:, 1:]], axis=1)

-Once this is done, we can save the training data to S3 in CSV format.
+Once this is done, we can save the training data in the S3 bucket in CSV format.

 .. code:: python

+    # save the training data in S3
     training_data = sagemaker_session.upload_string_as_file_body(
         body=training_dataset.to_csv(index=False, header=False),
         bucket=bucket,